Business

 How ToolSense Can Help

-With ToolSense, you can manage and inventory your assets, devices, and equipment with QR codes and digitise machines with IoT, so you can know where devices are at all times and monitor them for errors.
-This makes it simpler to keep track of all of your assets and makes servicing them more transparent.
+ToolSense lets you manage and inventory your assets, devices, and equipment with QR codes, and digitise machines with IoT so you always know where devices are and can monitor them for errors.
+The result is a clear, transparent view of every asset and how it is serviced.

-Each asset has its unique code, which lets you create and keep history.
-Service tickets, maintenance and repairs, and reminders are all in one place.
-You can also store standard documents, test reports, images, or videos.
+Each asset carries its own unique code, which builds a running history.
+Service tickets, maintenance and repairs, and reminders all live in one place, and you can attach standard documents, test reports, images, or videos alongside them.

-ToolSense makes it easy to capture and process equipment and machine tickets and automatically forward them to the right department or manufacturer for repairs.
-Operators just scan the ToolSense QR codes, report problems with a few clicks, and attach a photo.
-This generates a digital ticket and notifies the right person.
-ToolSense manages the entire service ticket process, which can then be assigned for remediation.
-Once a repair is complete, the service case is automatically appended to the machine’s history.
-You can also define rules, such as maintenance, testing, or inspection intervals.
-Reminders can be triggered by calendar dates or by IoT data based on preset usage limits.
+Capturing and processing equipment tickets is straightforward.
+Operators scan the ToolSense QR codes, report a problem in a few clicks, and add a photo.
+That generates a digital ticket and notifies the right person, then routes it to the correct department or manufacturer for repair.
+ToolSense manages the entire service ticket process through to remediation, and once a repair closes, the case is appended automatically to the machine’s history.
+You can also set rules for maintenance, testing, or inspection intervals, with reminders triggered by calendar dates or by IoT data based on preset usage limits.

-To learn more about how ToolSense can help your organisation, schedule a digital tour with our team.
-You can test your fleet and see first-hand how ToolSense simplifies your processes and can help extend the life of your critical assets.
+To see how this works for your organisation, schedule a digital tour with our team.
+Bring your fleet, and watch first-hand how ToolSense streamlines your processes and helps extend the life of your critical assets.

 See How ISS Improved Their Asset Processes With ToolSense